pantheon-systems/documentation/source/_docs/organization-faq.md

 ### As an Agency, how many sandbox sites do members of an organization receive?

 Each member of an organization can create up to 10 Sandbox sites.
-When the limit of 10 is reached, taking a site Live or deleting unused sites will free up additional Sandbox slots.
+When the limit of 10 is reached, taking a site live or deleting unused sites will free up additional Sandbox slots.

 ## Unsupported